 “James Daniel Thompson, 25, passed away suddenly on December 19, 2019, while traveling overseas.
 He was born in Madison, West Virginia on September 12, 1994 to Randolph and Gail Thompson.
 James lived his life with a deep desire to help and serve people.
 His family grieves the loss of their son, brother and dear friend, but rejoices that he is now resting in the arms of Jesus.”

 While traveling overseas?
 Passed away suddenly?
 Did I read that right?
 I guess the truth and it’s painful facts are better left untold for a young man’s obituary in the hometown newspaper.
-And trust me, no one, let alone his family, is “rejoicing” that he’s with Jesus.
+And trust me, no one, let alone his family, is “rejoicing” that he’s “resting in the arms of Jesus”.

 James killed himself in a whore-riddled hotel in the very middle of Patong Beach’s red light district.
 On the street below his room, there were more bar girls, thumping music, booze, pimps, yaba pills, and grinding thong-wrapped asses than a hellfire and brimstone preacher could ever dare imagine.